 The truth is that the Web isn’t as open as you might think.
-In fact, you are most probably encountering roadblocks every time you go online.
+On top of that, it’s filled with threats whose aim is to exploit your private data.
 For example, you can’t access certain geo-restricted websites, or your ISP might be throttling your Web connection.
-On top of this, we have malware, vulnerable Wi-Fi connections, and different types of online dangers.
+Also, we have malware, risky Wi-Fi connections, and other types of online dangers.
 The only way to overcome all these obstacles is by using a VPN.
-And without any doubt, VPN applications have become a highly trending topic these last couple of years.
-So, what are VPNs, in the first place?
-How do they work, and how do VPNs protect your privacy?
+So, what is a VPN in the first place?
+How do they work, and how do they protect your privacy?
 Can VPNs keep you truly anonymous online?
 Let’s find out!

 You need a VPN because you deserve not to be spied on.
-You deserve to have control over your privacy and you certainly deserve to feel safe in your own home.
+You deserve to have control over your privacy, and you certainly deserve to feel safe in your own home.
 A VPN is a key tool for making a safe and private Internet experience a reality.
 To learn more, check the links below.

 How Does a VPN Work?